knovator/pagecreator/libs/node/README.md

 ## Getting Started

-To integrate `@knovator/pagecreator-node`, you should be having basic nodejs application up and running with express (optionally using mongoose for mongodb database). `@knovator/pagecreator-node` provides routes for `widget`, `page`, `tile` and `user` to use in application.
+To integrate `@knovator/pagecreator-node`, you should be having basic nodejs application up and running with express (optionally using mongoose for mongodb database). `@knovator/pagecreator-node` provides routes for `widget`, `page`, `item` and `user` to use in application.

 ### Prerequisites